linehousedesign/linehousedesign.github.io/_posts/2014-10-05-shangri-la.markdown

 ---
 LineHouse was commissioned to design a delicatessen in Shenzhen.
 The deli is conceived from both inside and out as an intricate casing, nestled between an existing building's lobby and an exterior garden.

-A volume six metres tall was inserted into the double height space.
+A volume six meters tall was inserted into the double height space.
 Its exterior is seemingly simple with a white painted finish and punched windows on all four sides.
 The windows allow glimpses of a three dimensional latticework of brass poles; its complexity only revealed when entering.

-The lattice lines all four walls of the deli's interior, filtering natural light and views.
+The lattice work lines all four walls of the deli’s interior, filtering natural light and views.
 Forming a double-layer screen, it also serves to display and hold chalkboard signage and an array of cookware, equipment and merchandise.

 Within the petite interior is a coffee counter, display for baked goods, fresh juices, deli items, and a table seating six.
 Outside, a raised teak wood deck provides seating at both a large central table and a banquet bench.
 Trees and tall grass planted along the perimeter provide shelter and respite for guests.